jayakumarrajagopal/profiler/README.md

  *My profiler is straight opposite:*
  The C++ program being profiled (source code) calls my profiler functions when just needed (calculating time taken in each place this profiler is refered).
 So we have have to add a function call at the place(block/function).
 But it is very light, only specific portions and times we want profile will have overhead -- although invasive since we are adding few lines of function calls.

+syntax:
+bench_mark_fun; -- this lines makes the current function to be profiled. bench_mark_block; -- this lines makes the current loop/conditional block to be profiled.

 Advantage: Your program can run the profiler for narrow portion(s) of the code. i.e